Pre-Lie algebras in positive characteristic: Witt algebras, Rota Baxter algebras and infinitesimal bialgebras

-In this section we obtain examples of restricted Lie algebras.
-We note that from Remark $2.5$ any example of restricted pre-Lie algebra in terms of the definition of A. Dzhumadil'daev in \cite{Dz} is an example in terms of Definition $2.3$.
-Moreover, as a consequence of Theorem $2.12$ we obtain a large amount of examples of restricted pre-Lie algebras.
+In this section, we give examples of restricted pre-Lie algebras.
+We note that by Remark $2.5$, any example of a restricted pre-Lie algebra in terms of the definition of A. Dzhumadil'daev in \cite{Dz}, is an example of restricted pre-Lie algebra in terms of the Definition $2.3$.
+In particular, Witt algebras are restricted pre-Lie algebras.